-Staff taking part in visits, journeys and holiday excursions should ensure they have the necessary knowledge, experience and skills required so that they will be aware of, and have made arrangements to deal with all risks involved.
+Staff taking part in visits, journeys and holiday excursions should ensure they have the necessary knowledge, experience and skills required so that they will be aware of and have made arrangements to deal with all risks involved.
 Insurance schemes are fully implemented.
 Parental consent is obtained before taking any children off the school site.
-Vehicles used to transport children are fitted with seatbelts and car seats when required.
+Vehicles used to transport children are fitted with seatbelts.
 Children are given appropriate supervision and instruction in the use of these.
 A separate policy for educational trips and visits exists.
 This also includes a risk assessment pro-forma.